Republic of East Florida: History

+Preceding rebellions

+The 1795 rebellion established and exposed the longstanding discontent among the settlers and ultimately foreshadowed the tactics that would be used by the Patriots in the rebellion of 1812.
+The uprising, which was led by local inhabitants dissatisfied with Spanish governance and economic restrictions, demonstrated the division between Spanish loyalists, free settlers, and frontier Americans.
+Though the revolt was suppressed, it revealed the fragility of Spanish control.

 General Mathews and Patriots

 In 1812, General George Mathews and Colonel John McKee were commissioned by President James Madison as agents "with secret instructions 'to repair to that quarter with all possible expedition', for the purpose of carrying out the intentions of the act" (i.e., a secret Act of Congress on January 15, 1811) and to approach the Spanish governor in an attempt to acquire East Florida.
 Their instructions were to take possession of any part of the territory of the Floridas upon making "arrangement" with the "local authority" to deliver possession to the U.S. Barring that and an attempted occupation by any foreign government, they were not to take possession of any part of Florida.

+Mathews and McKee desired to annex East Florida to the United States under the context of the local independence that was occurring, which blurred the lines of rebellion and invasion.
+Acting under ambiguous federal instruction, they coordinated with Patriots to stage an uprising that would justify U.S. intervention while maintaining plausible deniability.

 McKee recused himself, while Mathews proceeded on the mission to East Florida and moved into a house at St. Marys, Georgia.
 Being unable to satisfy his instructions straightforwardly, he schemed to organize a rebel group to seize the local governing authority.
 However, the local inhabitants had little cause for complaint toward the Spanish government, as the province was enjoying prosperity from the markets in cotton and timber, with prices high and demand increasing.
 The town of Fernandina on Amelia Island was a neutral or free port at which a large and lucrative trade was carried on with many nations.
 It was also a center of the illicit trade of cotton with Great Britain and smuggling in general.
 A revolution at this time was not to rise organically among the inhabitants.